xushuxun/html5_rtsp_player/README.md

 ![](http://www.specforge.com/images/html5_rtsp_player/html5_player.png)

-It works by muxing RTP h.264 payload into ISO BMFF (MP4) fragments.
+It works by muxing RTP h.264 and MP4A-LATM payload into ISO BMFF (MP4) fragments.

 html5_rtsp_player.js is written in ECMAScript6, and transpiled in ECMAScript5 using Babel.